Kattis/problem-package-format/spec/legacy.md

 `validator_flags` will be passed as command-line arguments to each of the output validators.

+### Keywords

+Space separated list of keywords describing the problem.
+Keywords must not contain spaces.

 ### Scoring

 Must only be used on scoring problems.